mcjbyday/CodeChorus/README.md

 <h2 id="project-desc">Description</h2>

-CodeChorus is a technology forum that provides individuals interested in technology with a platform for the dissemination of software development ideas and the discussion of perspectives.
+CodeChorus is a technology forum that provides individuals interested in technology with a platform for the dissemination of software development ideas and the discussion of varying perspectives.

 <p style='text-align: right;'><a href="#project-title">Back to Top</a></p>